Updated: June 16, 2022

 There are many obstacles towards achieving wealth.
+One that many don’t notice is Lifestyle Creep.
+Do you know what it is?

 Lifestyle creep, or lifestyle inflation as it is also called, is what happens when your income increases and you start upgrading your lifestyle instead of doing proper money management first.